 Organizing and referencing namespaced program elements

 Packages are nested namespaces of named program elements.
 Modules, classes, grammars, and others are types of packages.
 Like files in a directory, you can generally refer to named elements with their short-name if they are local, or with the longer name that includes the namespace to disambiguate as long as their scope allows that.

-A name is anything that is a legal part of a variable name (not counting the sigil).
+A package name is anything that is a legal part of a variable name (not counting the sigil).
 This includes: